decentraland/old-documentation/_posts/market/2020-02-16-land-manager.md

 To transfer a LAND parcel or Estate to another user:

-1. Navigate to the details page of the parcel or the Estate you'd like to transfer and click **Transfer**
+1. Navigate to the details page of the parcel or the Estate you'd like to transfer and click **Transfer**.

    ![](/images/media/marketplace_transfer_land.png)